Courses will be held in multiple formats and locations. Expand modules at the bottom of the page to view details BEFORE registering.

 Requirements for CE Credit

-The live instruction portion will have a limited number of in person spaces available at the UNC Eshelman School of Pharmacy.
+The live instruction portion will have a limited number of in person spaces available.
 A Zoom webinar format will also be available for this portion of the day.
 The program will allow participants to view instruction and the opportunity to ask questions and discussion points with the instructor in either format.
 Participants must attend online at the scheduled time and for the full duration of this program to earn credit.
 Attendance will be recorded through zoom, and you must be logged in through a computer, not a mobile device.
 You will have the choice to select your format during registration.